sunnyolive108/JSONthewhiteRabbit/README.md

 ---

 ## Contribution
    feel free to contribute!
-Just submit and I'll have a look at it.
+Just submit and I'll be glad to hear your thoughts :)
 #### Happy JSON!
-O :) Oliver
+O:) Oliver